Donaldson, Carpenter lead Yanks over Red Sox 12-5 - WHIZ News

 New York opened a 15 1/2-game lead over second-place Tampa Bay in the AL East, the earliest in games and by calendar date the Yankees have taken a 15-game lead.
 The Red Sox are 16 games back.

+“We got a long way to go,” manager Aaron Boone said.
+“We’ve built up this lead.
+We’ve made a lot of deposits and inevitably you’re going to make some withdrawals along the way.””

-In a game that lasted 3 hours, 52 minutes, the Yankees scored double-digit runs for a major league-high 14th time this seaso.
+In a game that lasted 3 hours, 52 minutes, the Yankees scored double-digit runs for a major league-high 14th time this season.
 They have won nine of their last 12.

 New York is a season-high 38 games over .500 and at 61-23 matched its 1928 and 1939 teams for the second-best 84-game record in team history, trailing only 1998′s 64-20.